Guided Fishing Trip Frequently Asked Questions

 Do you guarantee that I will catch fish?

-Your guide will do what they can to put you on fish, however fish are wild animals and do not listen to us.
+I will do what I can to put you on fish.
+Fish are wild animals and do not listen to me (although I’m pretty good at figuring out what they want).
 We’ve tried to talk to them and you’d have better luck talking to a teenager with noise cancelling headphones on.
 What your trip provides is the opportunity to catch fish if the fish are willing to bite.

 What happens if I break the law, accidentally or intentionally?

 You are responsible for ensuring that you follow all federal and state laws and regulations.
 This includes laws that prohibit littering, polluting waterways, and harassing wildlife.
 You are also responsible for following all fishing regulations for the area that you are fishing in.
 If you intentionally violate the law you will be the one that receives and pays for the ticket.
 Fishing regulations can change on a daily basis.
 You should review the regulations at wdfw.wa.gov and myodfw.com.
 If you have a question about a regulation, each of these states has a hotline that lets you call and get your questions answered for free.
-Your guide will operate under their understanding of the most current regulations however they are not lawyers and cannot give legal advice.
+I will operate under my understanding of the most current regulations.
+With that said, I am not a lawyer and cannot give legal advice.

 Intentional violation of the law will result in the ending of your trip and you being returned to port without a refund.
 Insistence on retention of fish or shellfish that are not legal to retain will result in relevant wildlife authorities being notified.